Brendan Donovan Player Props: Cardinals vs. Mariners

-After going 0-for-4 in his last game, Brendan Donovan and the St. Louis Cardinals take on the Seattle Mariners (who will hand the ball to Luis Castillo) at 9:40 PM ET on Saturday.
+After batting .270 with three doubles and three walks in his past 10 games, Brendan Donovan and the St. Louis Cardinals face the Seattle Mariners (who will start Chris Flexen) at 4:10 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-4) against the Mariners.
+In his last game he had a hitless showing (0-for-4) against the Mariners.

 Brendan Donovan Game Info & Props vs. the Mariners